LEmilio14/CS_230_EntrepreneurAndEthics_Project/README.md

 # Antivirus Co.

-A company that wants to educate society on health awareness throught the concept of gaming.
+A company that wants to educate society on health awareness through the concept of gaming.

 ## Company Members